andrewmichelson/CCDM_Documentation/SOFA/SOFA Score Implementation.md

 This code is based on the work done by Mackenzie Hofford (https://github.com/mhofford/I2_Sepsis) and is required for this function to work.

+Important information to note about this function:

-Note: Since UOP is not available, serum Cr is used to assess the renal SOFA score.
+* Since UOP is not available, serum Cr is used to assess the renal SOFA score.
+* Outliar exclusion is performed for FiO2 by dropping values <21 and >100, for GCS by dropping values <3, and for mean arterial pressure by dropping all values <0 and greater than the 0.999 quantile of the included dataset.
+This is done by default, but can be turned off by modifying the code above.

 **To calculate the SOFA score, the algorithm needs 4 tables of information:**